FAQs about the STP application process

 How many specialties can I choose?

-You can select one chosen preference (which is the specialty you would like to train in) as part of your initial application and applicants successfully shortlisted later select and rank sub-preferences for as many locations/employers as there are available.
+You can select 1 chosen preference (which is the specialty you would like to train in) as part of your initial application and applicants successfully shortlisted later select and rank sub-preferences for as many locations/employers as there are available.

 Will you close all applications prior to the closing date if you reach a certain number of applicants?

 No, applications will not close early.
-However try to avoid submitting your application at the last minute.
+However, try to avoid submitting your application at the last minute.
 Typically, most applications are submitted in the last 48 hours, which slows the system down due to high volumes of traffic.
 Under no circumstances will late applications be considered.

 Is the person specification the general specification on the website?